 In South India, we roast dry spices, and then grind fresh each time we cook.
 However, in North India, "spice blends" are more popular (e.g. garam masala) - where you pound dry spices to make a blend ahead of time.
 These blends are then used across dishes.
 South Indian cuisine, when it uses pre-made spice blends, tend to have dish-specific blends (e.g. sambar powder, rasam powder, and so on).
 These spice mixes can vary from house to house, let alone across entire regions!

 Broadly speaking, North Indian cuisine tends to be more wheat-based (e.g. naan).
 South Indian cuisine is a lot more rice-based (e.g. dosas, which are rice flour crêpes or just rice).
 Breads and rice often serve as the utensils with which to eat our food.
-Get ready to get your hands dirty!
+Get your hands dirty!

 Other Flavor Enhancers

 While most dishes have a star ingredient, we also use flavor enhancers (aromatics, acids, and thickeners) a ton.
 North Indian cuisine includes more dairy (think yogurt, malai, i.e. cream, and paneer).
 South Indian cuisine loves tamarind paste for the tart flavors.
-South Indians also use a ton more coconut in our cooking.
+South Indians also use a ton more coconut in our cooking (like in this coconut green beans)

 Northern cuisine uses mustard, peanut and soybean oils while Southern cuisine uses coconut and sesame oils more often.
 Both cuisines use ghee.